Rerumu/ReruML/README.md

 As always; I am not perfect so please inform me of any bugs!

+*Note: For those of you who may be a bit more into it or advanced I have created a decompiler you can debug with.*

 ## Example
 Html is the closest syntax highlighting I can get to.